energysistem/manuals/39554-MP3 Running/en/08-main_menu.md

-** Music / Radio / Pedometer / Explorer / Practices / Recorder / eBook / Settings **
+** Music / Radio / Pedometer / Explorer / Results / Recorder / Notes / Settings **

 You can move through the menu with the PREVIOUS / NEXT buttons and press PLAY to select the desired option.